This site contains affiliate links. Please see Policies for more information.

 Instructions

-• Peel potatos 3 sweet potatoes
+• Peel potatos 3 sweet potato

 • Use a spiralizer with a coarse shred or flat blade to make the sweet potato pasta